OSRHE Program Code: 075

-The purpose of the Master of Education in Reading program is to facilitate classroom teachers’ in-depth understanding of the reading process and their knowledge of how children learn to read and write.
-The major emphasis is on effective instruction, curriculum development and assessment within an interdisciplinary approach to the study of Teaching, Early Childhood, and Special Education.
-The program is also designed to meet all of the International Reading Association’s (IRA) competencies for classroom teachers, reading teachers, reading consultants, and reading supervisors.
-Both the IRA competencies and the Oklahoma State Objectives for Reading Specialists are embedded within the coursework of this program.
-Students may elect to take the state certification test in reading upon completion of their master’s degree.
+The Master of Education in Reading program facilitates classroom teachers' in-depth understanding of the reading process and their knowledge of how children learn to read and write.
+The major emphasis is on effective instruction, curriculum development and assessment within an interdisciplinary approach to the study of teaching, early childhood, and special education.
+The program is designed to meet the International Literacy Association's (ILA) competencies for classroom teachers, reading teachers, reading consultants, and reading supervisors.
+Both the ILA competencies and the Oklahoma State Objectives for Reading Specialists are embedded within the coursework.
+Students may elect to take the state certification test in reading upon completion of their master's degree.

 - Completion of a minimum of 12 semester hours of education and/or psychology in order to take course in professional education for graduate credit;

 - Qualified for a standard Oklahoma teacher's certificate/license;

 - Reading courses to include methods of instruction and materials in reading;

 - Methods of teaching elementary language arts or literature for children and/or adolescents.